shashperera/translator/README.md

-Creating a README file for your Translator App project is crucial for providing essential information to users and developers.
-Below is a template you can use to structure your README:

----

 # Translator App

 The Translator App is a web application that allows users to translate text from one language to another using various translation services.
 It's built with React, TypeScript, Firebase, and integrates Figma designs for a seamless user experience.